Miguel-999-max/WRO2026_MINAGURO_IES-HERMOGENES-RODRIGUEZ/README.md

   </tr>
 </table>

+#### Drive system
+The motor system used consists of:

+* A 360-degree continuous-rotation servo (model listed in the parts list).
+* A gear system to transmit motion from the servo motor to the mechanical differential, consisting of a 40-tooth LEGO gear and a 13-tooth gear made with a 3D printer.
+The gear ratio is 12:30.
+* A mechanical differential.
+The differential was purchased from AliExpress based on an idea from a previous project in our Technology classroom.
+* Two 3D-printed adapters that connect the differential shafts to the LEGO wheels.
+* Two LEGO wheels larger than those in the steering system.

+The first 360-degree continuous rotation servo we installed caused smoothness issues when the robot moved, leading us to believe the problems were software-related; however, when it was replaced with another one we had in our classroom, the issues did not recur.

+The mechanical differential was a bit stiff to turn when it arrived.
+To make it turn more smoothly, we lubricated it with oil and turned it using a drill.

+The rear wheels are larger than the front wheels because the front wheels had to cover the height of the mechanical differential on their own; the front wheels already accounted for the height of the LEGO steering system.

 ### The Team
-<br>The Minaguro team from Herencia, Spain, is made up of dedicated and hardworking members led by a teacher.
+The Minaguro team from Herencia, Spain, is made up of dedicated and hardworking members led by a teacher.
 This is our first year competing in the WRO Future Engineers category, and each member brings important skills to the team.

 <br> **Miguel**
 <br> **Age:** 17